PreciousVilane/PreciousVilane/README.md

 <h2 align="left">Hi 👋!
 My name is Nomfanelo Precious Vilane a Problem Solver and I'm a Software Engineer.
-I design and build, software that caltivate, assit, solve business problems and offer better solutions.
+I design and build, software that caltivate, solve hetic business problems and offer better solutions.
  Want a solution to your problem?
 Hit Me Up!
 </h2>